spierala/blog-posts/mini-rx-comparison.md

 }
 ```
 The Akita setup is the most boilerplaty.
 Extending `Store` is the same as with Component Store.
-But to access the state you have to extend `Query` and provide the store instance.
+But to access the state you have to extend `Query` and provide the `Store` instance.

+Also, the components need to talk to both the `Query` instance and the `Store` instance in order to read and write state.

 ### 1.)
-Local or global
+Local or global state.
 #### MiniRx Feature Store
-// TODO
-// global, FS is also global
+MiniRx at its heart is a Redux Store with one global state object ("Single source of truth").
+MiniRx Feature Store registers a "slice" of state into the global state object.
+Feature Stores are destroyable: Their state can be removed from the global state object.
+Therefore, Feature Stores can be used for Local Component State as well.
+See an example in the [Angular demo](https://angular-demo.mini-rx.io/#/counter).

 #### Component Store
-ComponentStore is really only concerned with local state and that state is totally independent from @ngrx/store (Redux, global state management).
-Therefore it is not possible to inspect ComponentStore state with Redux Dev Tools.
+ComponentStore is more concerned with local state and that state is totally independent of @ngrx/store
+(which is the NgRx Redux solution and deals with global state management).
+#### Akita
+The Akita Stores live independently next to each other.
+There is no real global state.

+### 2.)
+Redux Dev Tools
+#### MiniRx Feature Store
+Every Feature Store state becomes part of the global state object.
+The global state can be inspected with the Redux Dev Tools.

+#### Component Store
+There is no official solution for ComponentStore to inspect state with Redux Dev Tools.

+#### Akita
+The separate Store states are merged into one big state object to make all state inspectable with the Redux Dev Tools (https://github.com/datorama/akita/blob/master/libs/akita/src/lib/devtools.ts).

+### 2.)
+Cross State Selectors
+#### MiniRx Feature Store
+Because FeatureStore state integrates into the global state object it can be selected at anytime with `store.select`.

+#### Component Store
 How do we combine state from different ComponentStores?
 By using RxJS operators like `combineLatest` or `withLatestFrom`.

 #### Akita
-The Akita Stores live independently next to each other.
-There is no real global state.
-However the separate Store states are merged into one big state object to make all state inspectable with the Redux Dev Tools (https://github.com/datorama/akita/blob/master/libs/akita/src/lib/devtools.ts).

 How do we combine state from different Akita Stores?
 Again: By using RxJS operators like `combineLatest` or `withLatestFrom`.

 ### 2.)
 Memoized Selectors